icdevs/Icdevs_mainsite/_posts/2025-02-14- Admin Bounty - Gitcoin.md

 ## Bounty Completion

-Please keep your ongoing code in a public repository(fork or branch is ok).
-Please provide regular (at least weekly) updates.
-Code commits count as updates if you link to your branch/fork from the bounty thread.
-We just need to be able to see that you are making progress.

-The balance of the bounty will be paid out at completion.
+The balance of the bounty will be paid out at completion of each task.

 Once you have finished, please alert the dev forum thread that you have completed work and where we can find that work.
 We will review and award the bounty reward if the terms have been met.
 If there is any coordination work(like a pull request) or additional documentation needed we will inform you of what is needed before we can award the reward.